Goal-Oriented Communications for Remote Inference under Two-Way Delay with Memory: Simulation Results

 In this section, we demonstrate the performance of our optimal scheduling policy in Theorem \ref{Th:2}.
 To obtain an inference error function $h(\delta)$, we use a discrete-time autoregressive model of the order $p$ (AR($p$)):

 where the noise $W_t \in \mathbb R$ is zero-mean Gaussian with variance $\sigma_W^2$ and $X_t \in \mathbb R$.
 Let $Y_t=X_t+N_t$ be the target variable, where the noise $N_t$ is zero-mean Gaussian with variance $\sigma_N^2$.
-Fig. \ref{IEvsAoI} indicates the average inference error values incurred when the target $Y_t$ is predicted using $X_{t-\delta}$, where the value of AoI $\delta$ ranges from 1 to 99.
-We set $\sigma_W^2=0.01$, $\sigma_N^2=0.001$ and construct an AR($63$) with coefficients $a_{51}=a_{52}=a_{62}=a_{63}=0.015$, $a_{53}=~a_{61}=0.03$, $a_{54}=a_{60}=0.065$, $a_{55}=a_{59}=0.145$, $a_{56}=a_{58}=0.15$, $a_{57}=0.16$.
+Fig. \ref{IEvsAoI} indicates the average inference error values incurred when the target $Y_t$ is predicted using $X_{t-\delta}$, where the value of AoI $\delta$ ranges from 1 to 70.
+We set $\sigma_W^2=0.01$, $\sigma_N^2=0.001$ and construct an AR($50$) with coefficients $a_{38}=a_{44}=0.007$, $a_{39}=a_{43}=0.05$, $a_{40}=a_{42}=0.1$, and $a_{41}=0.68$.
 The remaining coefficients are zero.
 We consider a quadratic loss function $L_{2}(y,\hat{y})=\lVert y-\hat{y} \rVert_{2}^{2}$.
 Because $X_{t-\delta}$ and $Y_t$ are jointly Gaussian, and the loss function is quadratic, the optimal inference error performance is achieved by a linear MMSE estimator.
 Hence, a linear regression algorithm is adopted in our simulations.
 However, our study can be readily applied to other neural network-based predictors.
-We compare the performance of three scheduling policies: (i) the optimal policy in Theorem \ref{Th:2}, (ii) the single-source scheduling policy in \cite{ShisherMobihoc}, and (iii) generate-at-will + zero wait policy: $(f,g)$ is such that $f=(0, 0, \ldots)$ and $g=(A_{1}, A_{2}, \ldots)$.
-The simulation parameters related to the channel statistics have been set as follows: (i) the number of channel states $C=2$, (ii) the random variable $Q_{1}$ has the PMF $p_{Q_{1}}(3)=0.45$, $p_{Q_{1}}(4)=0.25$, and $p_{Q_{1}}(5)=p_{Q_{1}}(6)=0.15$, (iii) the random variable $Q_{2}$ has the PMF $p_{Q_{2}}(18)=p_{Q_{2}}(19)=0.15$, $p_{Q_{2}}(20)=0.4$, and $p_{Q_{2}}(21)=0.3$, (iv) the random variable $R_{1}$ has the PMF $p_{R_{1}}(2)=1$, and (v) the random variable $R_{2}$ has the PMF $p_{R_{2}}(6)=1$.
-The memory of the transmission delay is adjusted by varying the parameter $\alpha=p_{01}+p_{10}$.
-We set $p_{01}=p_{10}$, which ensures that the fraction of epochs with convenient delay condition is always $\frac{1}{2}$.
-The scheduling policy in \cite{ShisherMobihoc} assumes both channel states are equally likely at each epoch independent of the history for any value of $\alpha$.
-Fig. \ref{final_Result} presents the normalized time-average inference error values achieved by the three scheduling policies mentioned above.
-The normalization is based on the value achieved by the single-source scheduling policy in \cite{ShisherMobihoc}.
-The results highlight (i) submitting the freshest packet consistently with zero waiting time yields $31\%$ to $47\%$ higher inference error than the other two policies and (ii) the optimal scheduling policy in Theorem \ref{Th:2} outperforms the corresponding policy in \cite{ShisherMobihoc} with a performance gain rising to $11\%$ with the increasing memory of the delay.
-The channel distribution is almost IID for $\alpha$ values close to $1$.
-Therefore, the performance gain for that region is quite small.
-The memory of the delay rises as $\alpha$ decays.
+We compare the performance of three scheduling policies: (i) the optimal policy in Theorem \ref{Th:2}, (ii) the single-source scheduling policy in \cite{shisher2022does}, and (iii) generate-at-will + zero wait policy: $(f,g)$ is such that $f=(0, 0, \ldots)$ and $g=(A_{1}, A_{2}, \ldots)$.
+The simulation parameters related to the channel statistics have been set as follows: (i) the number of channel states $C=2$, (ii) the random variable $Q_{1}$ has the PMF $p_{Q_{1}}(3)=0.7$, and $p_{Q_{1}}(4)=0.3$, (iii) the random variable $Q_{2}$ has the PMF $p_{Q_{2}}(11)=0.35$, and $p_{Q_{2}}(12)=0.65$, (iv) the random variable $R_{1}$ has the PMF $p_{R_{1}}(1)=1$, and (v) the random variable $R_{2}$ has the PMF $p_{R_{2}}(4)=1$.
+The memory of the transmission delay is adjusted by varying the parameter $\alpha=p_{12}+p_{21}$ between $0$ and $2$.
+We set $p_{12}=p_{21}$, which ensures that the fraction of epochs with convenient delay condition is always $0.5$.
+The scheduling policy in \cite{shisher2022does} assumes both channel states are equally likely at each epoch independent of the history for any value of $\alpha$.
+Fig. \ref{final_Result} presents the time-average inference error values achieved by the three scheduling policies mentioned above.
+The results underscore that consistently submitting the freshest packet with zero waiting time leads to a $33\%$ to $57\%$ higher inference error compared to the optimal policy outlined in Theorem \ref{Th:2}.
+Additionally, the optimal policy shows minimal improvement compared to the corresponding policy in \cite{shisher2022does} for $\alpha$ values around $1$.
+The reason for the negligible improvement is that the delay distribution is exactly IID when $\alpha=1$.
+However, as $\alpha$ deviates from this point, resulting in increased delay memory, the advantage of the optimal policy described in Theorem \ref{Th:2} becomes apparent, leading to an important performance gain of up to $13\%$.